 - The fine arts play an integral role in contributing to a sense of community, and to an increased appreciation for our diverse cultures. - Education has been identified as an important component to the arts organizations. - Arts organizations groups are always searching for places to display their work in such places as public buildings, displaying art on public and private properties, as well as Town parks. - In 2009 Dduring development of this chapter, participants from various agencies and organizations identified specific needs.
 Each group voiced different needs; however, all groups agreed there is a need for expanded arts facilities for larger performances, additional education, and gallery space to display work. - There are currently 12 6 venues on the Island utilized by various arts organizations.
 These venues have a seating capacity that range from 73 235 seats to 1030 2,000 seats for an indoor facility and over 5,000 seats for an outdoor facility.
 Current arts organizations feel they are limited by capacity constraints of available facilities.
 Current arts organizations also feel their repertoire and quality of their performances are limited by the available venues. - There are approximately 12\9 Performing Artist Organizations, 18 Visual Artist Organizations, and 8 9 Cultural Resource Organizations serving our community.
 There is no one unified group that serves all the groups.
 This results in each organization requesting assistance to meet only their individual needs when it comes to financing and venues.
 The organizations recognize the need to work collectively to reach goals and provide improved coordination.
-The 2004 Comprehensive Plan called for the creation of a Cultural Committee to promote all cultures through art. - In 2015, the Town created the Arts and Strategic Planning Committee to determine the role, if any, of the Town or other entities in supporting the Island arts and cultural organizations.
-At the completion of their work, the Committee made the following three recommendations to the Town: - o The Town should support Hilton Head Island as an Arts and Cultural Destination by elevating it in Town communications. - The Town should support and fund the Hilton Head Island Culture & Arts Network (HHICAN). - o The Town should address the venue issues impacting a significant number of arts cultural, and history organizations. - In 2016, The Town created the Venue Committee to recommend, if substantiated, the structure, cost, and funding of venue(s), and operational stability, which satisfy the needs of the community and the arts, cultural, and history organizations, maximizing the return on investment for the Town and its citizens. - The arts and cultural festivals are how we gather in this community, to come together and celebrate our heritage in arts, food, wine, etc. In the past five years between 37 42 and 47 48% (a total of \$5,371,079 \$5,513,843) of the Town's ATAX (Accommodations Tax) money has gone to support arts and cultural groups on the Island.
+The 2004 Comprehensive Plan called for the creation of a Cultural Committee to promote all cultures through art. - In 2015, the Town adopted an Arts and Culture Mission Statement: To support the advancement of Hilton Head Island as a rich and diverse arts and cultural destination that enriches the lives of our residents and guests. - In 2015, the Town created the Arts and Cultural Strategic Planning Committee to determine the role, if any, of the Town or other entities in supporting the Island arts and cultural organizations.
+At the completion of their work, the Committee made the following three recommendations to the Town: - The Town should support Hilton Head Island as an Arts and Cultural Destination by elevating it in Town communications. - The Town should support and fund the Hilton Head Island Culture & Arts Network (HHICAN). - o The Town should address the venue issues impacting a significant number of arts cultural, and history organizations. - In 2016, the Town created the Venue Committee to recommend, if substantiated, the structure, cost, and funding of venue(s), and operational stability, which satisfy the needs of the community and the arts, cultural, and history organizations, maximizing the return on investment for the Town and its citizens. - In, 2017, the Town created both a Culture and Arts Network Director position and a Culture and Arts Advisory Committee, a new Town volunteer committee to support the Director. - The arts and cultural festivals are how we gather in this community, to come together and celebrate our heritage in arts, food, wine, etc. In the past five years between 37-42 and 47-48% (a total of \$5,371,079-\$5,513,843) of the Town's ATAX (Accommodations Tax) money has gone to support arts and cultural groups on the Island.